Sandwip Island: Mughal conquest of Sandwip

 In the 1620s, cleric Samuel Purchas described the inhabitants of Sandwip as majority Mohammedans and mentioned the presence of a 300-year old mosque in the island.
 Abdul Hakim was a prominent medieval Bengali poet from Sandwip who was active in this period.
 Delwar Khan, also known as Raja Dilal, was the final pirate ruler of Sandwip.
 A former Mughal officer, he and his private army governed the island independently for about 50 years.
 In November 1665, Shaista Khan, the Mughal governor of Bengal, appointed General Abul Hasan to lead the conquest of Sandwip with the support of the Dutch military.
 Dilwar was 80 years old by that time.
 Abul Hassan attacked Sandwip and fought with Dilawar, who after being hit by an arrow fled to the jungles.
-Meanwhile, the Arrakanese fleet came up to Sandip to render assistance to Dilawar.
-Abul Hassan prepared to assault the Arrakanese fleet, which withdrew, and Abul Hasan, not pursuing it, retired to Noakhali.
+Meanwhile, the Arakanese fleet came up to Sandip to render assistance to Dilawar.
+Abul Hassan prepared to assault the Arakanese fleet, which withdrew, and Abul Hasan, not pursuing it, retired to Noakhali.
 Nawab Shaista Khan, on hearing of this, sent another fleet consisting of 1,500 gunners and 400 cavalry, commanded by Ibn-i-Husain, Superintendent of the Nawarah (Fleet), Jamal Khan, Serandaz Khan, Qaramal Khan, and Muhammad Beg to reinforce Abul Hassan; to co-operate with the latter and occupy Sandwip; and to extirpate Dilawar.
-Ibn-i-Husain with this reinforcement moved up to Noakhali, in front of Sandwip, and halted there with Muhammad Beg in order to blockade the passage of the Arrakanese fleet.
-Abul Hassan, with others, then attacked Sandwip, wounded and captured Sharif, son of Dilawar, and also captured, after severe fighting, Dilawar and his followers, and sent them prisoners to Jahangirnagar (Dacca).
+Ibn-i-Husain with this reinforcement moved up to Noakhali, in front of Sandwip, and halted there with Muhammad Beg in order to blockade the passage of the Arakanese fleet.
+Abul Hassan, with others, then attacked Sandwip, wounded and captured Sharif, son of Dilawar, and also captured, after severe fighting, Dilawar and his followers, and sent them prisoners to Jahangirnagar (Dhaka).
 Dilawar had many sons and two daughters; Musabibi and Maryam Bibi.
 Among his sons, only the name of Sharif Khan is known.
 As a means of compensation, Shaista Khan granted Dilawar's younger sons a jagir of 10-12 villages on the banks of the Dhaleshwari River in Patharghata-Mithapukur near Dhaka.
 These villages were destroyed due to fluvial erosion two hundred years later.
 The family then relocated to the village of Ganda in Savar.

 The Arakanese also fell out with the Portuguese, which led to the Portuguese assisting the Mughals.
-By 26 January 1666, the Mughal conquest of Sandwip was successful and the chief captain of the european pirates was rewarded.
+By 26 January 1666, the Mughal conquest of Sandwip was successful and the chief captain of the European pirates was rewarded.